grillitype/web-fonts-guide/README.md

 ~~~~

 [ADD LINK TO WORDPRESS PLUGIN]
-[ADD LINK TO SQUARESPACE GUIDE FOR WEBFONTS]
+[ADD LINK TO SQUARESPACE GUIDE FOR WEB FONTS]
 [COMMON TROUBLESHOOT STEPS: Is path correct?
-Do the webfonts load in other browser?
+Do the web fonts load in other browser?
 Is font name chosen under 28 characters for IE11< support?]

 ## Advanced typographic features

-### Spacing, Kerning
+### Spacing and Kerning

 Two settings inside font files define the space between characters: Spacing is defined as side bearings on the left and right side of each letter, while kerning means specific adjustments between two characters.